GPTransco/customer-integration/README.md

 The file should be sent every 15 minutes.
 Please talk with a SpaceWagon associate if this is not possible.

 ##### FTP Instructions
-* Link
+* Link files.000webhost.com;
-* Files should be placed in the "new" folder
+* Files should be placed in the "new" folder;
-* We accept CSV, XLS, XLSX
+* We accept CSV, XLS, XLSX;
 * File names must be unique.
-We recommend adding timestamp to the end of a standard file name
+We recommend adding timestamp to the end of a standard file name;
-* Credentials will be suplied by the SpaceWagon operations team upon request
+* Credentials will be suplied by the SpaceWagon operations team upon request;
-* Note: The file name should not include a period in the name
+* Note: The file name should not include a period in the name;